equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 with a Chromebook doing that.

-I've been using my [2015 HP Chromebook 14](https://www.google.com/chrome/devices/hp-Chromebook-14/) in summer 2015 for like 3-4 months developping medium-large size Ruby on Rails application for the company I was working for during that period.
+I've been using my [2015 HP Chromebook 14](https://www.google.com/chrome/devices/hp-Chromebook-14/) in summer 2015 for like 3-4 months developing medium-large size Ruby on Rails application for the company I was working for during that period.
 *To be honest I was not using Chromebook all the time*.
 Usually I worked 3 days a week from home, during which I was using Chromebook most of